ReproNim/module-reproducible-basics/_episodes/00-overview.md

 - "Who is this module for?"
 - "How should I study it?"
 objectives:
-- To think about reproducibility as an inherent part of research activities.
+- Think about reproducibility as an inherent part of research activities.
-- To apply lesson materials in your daily work as soon as possible.
+- Apply lesson materials in your daily work as soon as possible.
 keypoints:
 - "Efficient practices are the (more) reproducible ones"